François Gautier: Photography and painting exhibitions

 Gautier has established the Foundation for Advancement of Cultural Ties (FACT), a NGO dedicated to portraying Indian history in a "correct" manner.
-It has organised multiple painting exhibitions across the country to depict and highlight how a range of events from the insurgency in Jammu and Kashmir to the "cruelties" of Mughal emperors has affected the life of Hindus.
-He eventually planned to establish a museum similar to those for the Jew cause.
-Gautier also planned to tour the world with his museums and aware the foreign community about the systemic extermination of Hindus.
-The exhibitions have received mixed response and the underlying motives have been questioned.
+It has organised multiple painting exhibitions across the country to depict and highlight how a range of events from the insurgency in Jammu and Kashmir to the cruelties of Mughal emperors has affected the life of Hindus.
+He eventually planned to establish a museum similar to Holocaust museums.
+Gautier also planned to tour the world with his museums and educate the foreign community about the systemic extermination of Hindus.
+The exhibitions have received mixed responses and the underlying motives have been questioned.

 In 2012, the Shivaji Maharaj Museum of Indian History was established by FACT.
 In 2013, during the visit of the 14th Dalai Lama, Gautier and his wife, organised an exhibition on the origin of Buddhism in India and its spread to Tibet with the help of materials from the Tibet Museum of Dharamsala, to educate the local people about Tibetan culture.